 As in "The Stolen Formula", Dick gets into conflict with uniformed authority figures on a ship.
 But while those authority figures in "The Stolen Formula" were honest, these in "Attack on a Princess" are evil traitors.

-Dick gets into a formal evening rig at the tale's end.
+Dick wears a formal evening rig at the tale's end.
 This is a cross between a tuxedo and a dress uniform.

 This Hollywood series was apparently influential on later Superman family comics: the super-heroes in those tales frequently appeared in movies as stunt persons.
 Its inside look at Hollywood, respectful, colorful, glamorous, and treating the making of films as serious, hard work, is precisely the attitude and tone that will show up in later Superman Silver Age tales.